Phil Solomon (music executive)

 Philip Raymond Solomon (27 April 1924 – 10 April 2011) was a music executive and businessman from Northern Ireland.
-He managed artists like The Bachelors, Them and The Dubliners, founded Major Minor Records and was co-director of Radio Caroline.
+He managed artists including The Bachelors, Them and The Dubliners, founded Major Minor Records and was co-director of Radio Caroline.

 Biography

 Early career

-He was born in Belfast, Northern Ireland.
-Phil Solomon was the eldest son of a Jewish family in Belfast.
+Solomon was born in Belfast, Northern Ireland.
+He was the eldest son of a Jewish family in Belfast.
 Several family members had ties with the music business.
-His father Maurice, and uncle Harold Peres, founded Solomon and Peres in the early 1920s.
-Both Maurice and Harold Peres became two of the biggest shareholders of Decca Records; his brother Mervyn founded Emerald Music, an independent record label, specialising in Irish, Scottish and Celtic music.
+His father Maurice Solomon and uncle Harold Peres founded Solomon and Peres in the early 1920s.
+Both Maurice and Harold Peres became two of the biggest shareholders of Decca Records.
+His brother Mervyn founded Emerald Music, an independent record label, specialising in Irish, Scottish and Celtic music.

 Solomon started his career in the 1950s as a publicity agent for the Northern Irish singer Ruby Murray, who reached the top of the UK Singles Chart with "Softly, Softly" in 1955.
 Together with his wife Dorothy, whom he had married in the early 1950s, he also handled the publicity for concert tours by artists like Jimmy Shand, Jim Reeves, Acker Bilk, Chris Barber and a number of jazz and dance orchestras.

-In 1958, the Solomons moved to London, where they handled the publicity for a wide range of performers, like Gene Pitney, Kenneth McKellar, Louis Armstrong and Mantovani.
-Solomon also started managing a group, The Bachelors, a trio from Dublin, specialising in close-harmony versions of evergreens.
+In 1958, the Solomons moved to London, where they handled the publicity for a wide range of performers, including Gene Pitney, Kenneth McKellar, Louis Armstrong and Mantovani.
+Solomon also started managing The Bachelors, a trio from Dublin, specialising in close-harmony versions of evergreens.
 The Bachelors were very successful in the mid-1960s, and scored seventeen British top fifty hits, eight of which reached the top ten between 1963 and 1967.